These rattlesnakes have the smallest heads of any rattlesnake.

 - Their venom is a dangerous mix of neurotoxins (similar to the Mojave toxin), and mycotoxins.
 Together, they cause paralysis and possibly death.

 - Tiger rattlesnake females may only breed every three years.

 Tiger rattlesnakes have a limited range extending from central Arizona into northern Mexico, and each individual may only inhabit a 1.4 square mile territory in its lifetime.
-They are nocturnal and ambush much of their prey; however, they also actively hunt small mice and lizards in and under rock crevices.
-This species seems exceptionally well-designed for recovering prey that crawls back into crevices because their heads are much smaller than other rattlesnakes.
+They are night-time hunters and ambush much of their prey.
+However, they also actively hunt small mice and lizards in and under rock crevices.
+This species seems especially well-designed for recovering prey that crawls back into crevices because their heads are much smaller than other rattlesnakes.

-When the weather turns cold in December and January, these snakes find a den in which to hibernate; conversely, during July and August, they’re also inactive because of the extreme heat.
+When the weather turns cold in December and January, these snakes find a den in which to brumate.
+Conversely, during July and August, they also take a break because of the extreme heat.
 This species has few natural predators, but hawks, roadrunners, and coyotes occasionally have them for dinner.

 Tiger rattlesnakes are pitvipers from the Crotalinae subfamily of Viperidae.
 All pitvipers have heat-sensing organs located on either side of their face, between their nostrils and eyes.
-These organs, or loreal pits, help pitvipers essentially see their prey in the dark.
-They can sense the differences in temperatures which helps them zero in on their meal.
+These organs, or loreal pits, help pitvipers “see” their prey in the dark.
+They can sense the differences in temperatures, which helps them zero in on their meal.

 The IUCN assessed the tiger rattlesnake population and determined that it is stable or decreasing so slowly that it’s not in danger.
 They live in relatively remote areas and avoid human activity.